 If you believe that you won’t be able to perform the duties of the position offered, you are still obligated to make an attempt.
 Only when you show that the duties of the job are beyond your restrictions can you make a claim that you are unable to follow through with the new position.

-In the event that the position offered by your employer pays less than 80% of your pre-injury income, you are entitled to a wage loss benefit by your insurance carrier.
+In the event that the position offered by your employer pays less than 80% of your pre-injury income, you are entitled to a wage loss benefit from your insurance carrier.

-The fifth big mistake made by work-place injury sufferers is thinking they can handle the case on their own without legal representation.
-While you are ‘allowed’ to represent yourself, it is highly discouraged.
+The fifth big mistake made by workplace injury sufferers is thinking they can handle the case on their own without legal representation.
+While you are allowed to represent yourself in court, it is highly discouraged.

-You have nothing to lose by at least consulting with an attorney during a free consultation.
+You have nothing to lose by at least consulting with a worker’s compensation attorney during a free consultation

 Florida’s workers’ compensation laws are so complex that an independent organization was appointed by the state legislature to interpret and oversee them.
 The Florida Office of the Judges of Compensation Claims (OJCC) is responsible for adjudicating worker’s compensation disputes across 17 District Offices.